Kevin Cronin: Career

 Cronin was a celebrity contestant on Don't Forget the Lyrics! in March 2008.
 He reached $350,000 before forgetting the lyrics to "Last Dance" by Donna Summer.

 He appears on an infomercial advertising Time Life's Ultimate Rock Ballads, which feature tracks by REO Speedwagon, mostly from the 1980s, when the band enjoyed their greatest success.

 Cronin appeared on the Netflix original series Ozark along with bandmates from REO Speedwagon in episode three of season three, entitled "Kevin Cronin Was Here".
 They performed "Time for Me to Fly".
 The popularity of the show led to a resurgence on the Billboard charts for the band in April 2020, as well as a placement onto the digital charts not in existence at the time of the initial hit songs.

 Cronin is known for his down-to-earth, connected presence in concerts.
 In a 2016 interview with Parade, he was asked about remembering so many cities while touring.
 He said, "If you don't know what city you're in when playing a concert, shame on you.
 The people that are coming to your concert expect that you're connected with them.
 Hey, they're connected with you!
 I go out of my way in every city to go out for a walk, read the local paper and talk to people."

 In January 2024, the band announced that REO would tour with Train in the Summer Road Trip tour, hitting 44 cities.
 Cronin said the band has done benefit shows for years.
 "I love the idea of bringing together people of all ages, who share a common love for well-crafted songs and high-energy live performances.
 The REO boys are stoked about this tour."

 In September 2024, the band announced that they would cease touring by the end of the year.
 In December 2024, Cronin announced the end of REO Speedwagon, and that he and the current touring band would continue under a different name.
 The touring band consists of guitarist Dave Amato, drummer Bryan Hitt, keyboardist Derek Hilland and bassist Matt Bissonette.

 Personal life

 Cronin's mother was a social worker; his father was in newspapers.
 When he was seven, his parents adopted three children.
+Cronin and his first wife, Denise, have one child together.
 He married Lisa Marie Wells on April 25, 1992.
-They have six children together.
+They have three children together.
 He started playing guitar in bands when he was fourteen.
 His first professional band was Fuchsia.